The Bing Crosby Information

 For more detailed information, click here.

-the U.S.A. followed before Bing went into films.
-His heavy commitment in films
+U.S.A. followed before Bing went into films.
+His heavy commitment in films and

-few live performances until 1976 when, to everyone’s surprise, he returned to
+very few live performances until 1976 when, to everyone’s surprise, he returned

 Bing starred in